PDrifting/CBookDraft/book.markdown

 Other uses of Pointers and Function Pointers exist to form bridges tying certain portions of an Operating System together, or to make a call inside a specific library accessing a foreign piece of code.

 **NOTE** - Function pointers should be used sparingly in your code.
 We need to cover some basic operations of a modern CPU to understand why.
 When you compile your code, the compiler creates soemthing called bytecode.
 The bytecode is a compressed representation of opcodes.
 Opcodes are references to specific Operation Codes for commands inside the CPU.
 When a modern CPU is executing bytecode, it goes through several steps.
 These steps generally follow as fetch, unpack, and then execution.
 The problem is created in prediction models that modern CPUs have.
 They attempt to determine where the operations you are executing will end up.
 Modern processors use a very complicated set of algorithms inside a Data Pipeline that has a cache.
-We know that anytime an indirect jump takes place, either by an a general function call, or a jump created by some other type of branching code like an if, switch, or expressions used in loops, there is potential to destroy the prediction cache.
+We know that anytime an indirect jump takes place, either by a general function call, or a jump created by some other type of branching code.
+This includes if, switch, or expressions used in loops.
+These guarantree a potential to destroy the prediction cache.
 If your code path is not created in a way that is generally predicatable this can cause drastic performance consequences.
 Always try to keep your code flow simple.
 This is also a good argument for single-entrance, single-exit coding style.

 [Return to Index](#index)

 #### Structures and Unions

 These are your user defined record types.
 Useful when you need to combine groups of items, fields, or members of different data types that can be referenced by name to create a single type.
 C doesn't have classes, or support object oriented coding methods for the most part.
-All members of a Structure and Union are publicly declared.
-Defined Structures and Unions are not assigned memory until declared, and will always be stored in contiguous memory.
+All members of a _struct_ and _union_ are publicly declared.
+Defined _struct_ and _union_ types are not assigned memory until declared, and will always be stored in contiguous memory.
 Alignment, packing, and padding are compiler implementation specific.
 Let's discuss how GCC manages these aspects of these Data Types.
-The only real difference between a Structure and Union is how they are stored in memory.
-Structure members are have unique allotments memory, where Union members all share the same memory region.
+The only real difference between a _struct_ and _union_ type is how they are stored in memory.

+> _struct_ members have distinct regions of memory allocated

+> _union_ members all share the same memory region

 **Alignment** - This tells the compiler to attempt a specific alignment during allocation to specific boundaries.
 Alignment can only be used to increase member boundaries.
 These are determined by the linker and the platform you are compiling on.
 GCC by default will optimise for the platform you are compiling on.
 You can assume this is the default memory layout.

 **Packing** - Specifies to the compiler that it should use the minimum footprint of memory required to represent the type.
 All members of the Structure or Union will have the same equivalent packed attribute applied to them.
 This will almost always affect performance negatively.
-If you are memory constrained platforms, the performance tradeoff may be required to make things fit.
+If you are using memory constrained platforms, the performance tradeoff may be required to make things fit.

 **Padding** - Is required, and can be manipulated by alignment and packing attributes.
 Overriding the default padding performed by GCC is likely to slow down access to members, but can save memory.
 Padding will only be inserted when a Structure member is followed by another Structure member that requires a larger alignment or at the end of the Structure to align it to a specific boundary.
 GCC by default is not allowed to reorder any Structure members to achieve optimal alignment, so programmers should be mindful of their member layouts inside their Structure definitions.